Samplasion/deno-aoc/README.md

 > Note: This tool is still in development.
 It is not guaranteed to work, at
 > least until beta.

+> **Important:** As of version 0.0.1-alpha.11, this tool reports the correct
+> user agent as requested by the AoC creator.

 An Advent of Code runner for Deno.
 Inspired by, and [partially compatible with](https://github.com/Samplasion/deno-aoc/wiki/Differences-with-caderek's-aocrunner), [aocrunner by caderek](https://github.com/caderek/aocrunner).